nicbou/nicolasbouliane.com/frontend/content/projects/ursus.md

 ### Lightweight server

 Static websites are just a bunch of files: HTML pages, images, and a few PDFs.
-The server does not have to render anything itself.
-It just serves pre-rendered files.
+The server returns pre-rendered pages, instead of building them on the fly.

 This requires a far simpler server with far fewer moving parts.
-There is no PHP interpreter, no database, and no elaborate caching mechanism.
+There is no PHP interpreter, no heavy database, and no elaborate caching mechanism.
 This means less code to run, less software to keep updated, and fewer things a hacker can exploit.

 Just look at the server load before and after the migration to Ursus.

 ![Resource usage before and after the deployment](/images/illustrations/allaboutberlin-before-after.jpg "The day the fans fell silent")

+A lightweight server runs smoothly on older hardware, like the laptop I usually work on.
+The old setup would bring it to a crawl and halve its battery life.

 ### Bring your own tools

 My content was locked in a database that only Craft CMS could work with.
 I could only edit the content with the tools Craft CMS gave me.
 Those tools were rather restrictive.

 Now the content is a bunch of text files.
 I can edit and transform them with an endless arsenal of tools.
-Those are the tools I've been using for over a decade: Sublime Text, grep, sed, git, etc.
+Those are the tools I've been using for over a decade: Sublime Text, grep, sed, git, etc. I even wrote a few myself, such as content linters and link checkers.

 I can apply fixes across hundreds of pages with regular expressions.
 Changes that were once too tedious to even consider now take a few seconds.
 Even simple things like linking to other pages became so much easier with Sublime Text's autocomplete.